Aging and Wrinkles

 Sun Damage and Wrinkles

 Getting too much sun damages your skin.
 That leads to wrinkles.
-To help prevent them, stay out of the sun between 10 a.m. and 4 p.m., and make it a habit to wear sunscreen every day, even in the winter and when it's cloudy.
+To help prevent them, stay out of the sun between 10 a.m. and 2 p.m., and make it a habit to wear a broad-spectrum sunscreen with a SPF 30 every day, even in the winter and when it's cloudy.
+Wear a large brimmed hat and cover exposed skin with clothing, such as a long-sleeved shirt and pants.

 Smoking and Wrinkles